wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 As described there, we need to create an `index.php` file located at webroot.
 This step does exactly that.

-The only setting affect this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which will tell where WordPress is located.
+The only setting affecting this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which will tells Composer where to place WordPress files and folders.

 WP Starter will not proceed with other steps if this fails for any reason.